 As more fully described in Note 23 to the consolidated financial statements, the Organization presents the financial position and results of operations of Massachusetts Housing Investment Corporation and its wholly owned subsidiaries only.
-Massachusetts Housing Investment Corporation and its wholly owned subsidiaries are required to consolidate several affiliated legally-separate for-profit entities and as a result of not consolidating those entities the consolidated financial statements are not presented in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, accounting principles generally accepted in the United States of America require that Massachusetts Housing Investment Corporation and its wholly owned subsidiaries consolidate several affiliated legally-separate for-profit entities into these consolidated financial statements.
+The effects on the accompanying consolidated financial statements are described in Note 23.